paulhenri-l/laravel-route-helpers/README.md

 Your route names should be one of the 7 restful names used by laravel (\*.index,
 \*.create, \*.store, \*.show, \*.edit, \*.update and \*.destroy)

+*Your route names should only contain alpha numeric characters, dots and underscores any route that does not comply to this pattern will not get helpers generated for it.*

 ```php
 Route::resource('comments', 'CommentsController');
 ```